Micromagnetic simulations for magnetic multipoles

 \section{Abstract}

-Cluster magnetic multipoles are order parameters that describe the symmetry of spin arrangements in magnetic materials.
-In particular, high-order multipoles play a pivotal role in altermagnets and non-collinear antiferromagnets, where they determine key physical properties such as the anomalous Hall effect and the magneto-optical Kerr effect.
-Although non-uniform multipole states have been observed at the micrometer scale, their mesoscopic properties remain largely unexplored.
-In this work, we develop a general micromagnetic formalism for cluster magnetic multipoles, enabling the study of the spin dynamics in non-uniform multipole systems.
-As an example, we apply this formalism to investigate magnetic-octupole domain-wall dynamics in the non-collinear antiferromagnet \ce{Mn3Sn}.
-Our results capture key features of domain-wall motion, including deformation and the emergence of effective inertial mass.
-This study provides a general framework for studying the dynamics of high-order cluster magnetic multipoles, which is essential for determining the mesoscopic physical properties of functional magnetic materials, such as altermagnets and non-collinear antiferromagnets, for advanced spintronic technologies.
+Cluster magnetic multipoles are order parameters that characterize the symmetry of spin arrangements in magnetic materials.
+In particular, high-order multipoles play a pivotal role in altermagnets and non-collinear antiferromagnets where they govern electrical and optical phenomena.
+While spatially non-uniform multipole textures have been observed on the micrometer scale, their behavior at mesoscopic lengths remains largely unexplored.
+Here, we introduce a comprehensive micromagnetic framework for vector-like cluster magnetic multipoles, enabling quantitative, spatially resolved analysis of non-uniform multipole systems.
+As a demonstration, we apply the framework to magnetic-octupole domain-wall motion in the non-collinear antiferromagnet \ce{Mn3Sn}.
+Our simulations capture key features of domain-wall dynamics, including profile deformation and the emergence of an effective inertial mass.
+This work provides a unified approach for investigating the mesoscopic dynamics of high-order cluster multipoles, and opens new avenues for understanding and engineering the physical properties of functional magnetic materials, such as altermagnets and non-collinear antiferromagnets, for advanced spintronic technologies.